russellh76/homebridge-sonybraviaswitchestv/README.md

 Should I do numbers?
 That would allow Siri user to call out channels to TV with voice commands.
 Probably makes more sense to just add all possible channel combinations to the existing config.

+TODO 2: </br>
+The current blub characteristics are integer only.
+This keeps me from easil building a module for changing channel and also leads to issues where Siri confuses for/4 to/2.
+Could be resolved if I figured out string characteristics.
+I don't know how much is involved.

 DONE: </br>
 Finally figured out the status checking for TV Power, Inputs, Mute and Volume.